Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/deform.rst

 .. note:: Use modifiers!

    The *Curve Deform* relationship is now also a modifier, called :doc:`Curve </modeling/modifiers/deform/curve>`.
-   The *Curve* modifier function acts the same as its counterpart, except that when the modifier is used, the "dominant axis" is set inside its properties -- and the *Track* X, Y, Z buttons no longer have an effect on it.
+   The *Curve* Modifier function acts the same as its counterpart, except that when the modifier is used, the "dominant axis" is set inside its properties -- and the *Track* X, Y, Z buttons no longer have an effect on it.
    And you have some goodies, like the possibility, if "curving" a mesh, to only curve one of its vertex groups...